denimandsteel/vdw/events/_posts/2014-09-16-telling_vancouvers_design_story.md

 ---
+dayOfWeek: Tue
-day: Tuesday 16
+dayOfMonth: Sep 16
 title: "TELLING VANCOUVER'S DESIGN STORY"
 description: "This roundtable is a discussion between designers of all kinds to build a design story for Vancouver.
 What kind of design community do you want to work in?"
 startTime: 6:30 PM
 endTime:
 type: Workshop
-address: "211 E Georgia St Vancouver, BC V6A 1Z6 Canada"
+address: "B-211 E Georgia St Vancouver, BC V6A 1Z6 Canada"
 addressLabel:
 latitude: 49.2785756
 longitude: -123.0989244